Who we are

 Bina Desai

-Bina has more than two decades of experience in research, programme, and policy development on climate change impacts, disaster risk reduction, inequality and social development, displacement and migration, and urban change across the globe.
+Bina is a social anthropologist with more than two decades of experience working with governments, United Nations agencies, regional development banks, local and international non-profit organisations, academic programmes, and businesses on the impacts of climate change, disaster risk reduction, inequality and social development, displacement and migration, and urban change.

 Vicente Anzellini

-His work spans Africa, Latin America and Asia, engaging governments, UN agencies, research institutions and civil society.
-He holds a BA in History from Universidad de Los Andes and an MA in Human Geography (Cum Laude) from the University of Neuchâtel.
+He holds a BA in History from Universidad de Los Andes (Bogotá, Colombia) and an MA in Human Geography (Cum Laude) from the University of Neuchâtel (Switzerland).

 Sylvain Ponserre